Org-roam Basics: How org-roam-capture-templates Work

 Exhibit 15.
 Code snippet to test format-time-string

-The ${slug} part uses Org-roam specific convention.
+part uses an Org-roam specific convention.
 Toward the end of the docstring, you will see this mentioned.

 Org-roam supports additional substitutions within its templates. "${foo}" will look for the foo property in the Org-roam node (see the ‘org-roam-node’).